 The pre-law advisor can assist you in selecting courses that will best meet your interests while also allowing you to develop the skills that are important for a successful law school application.
 For more information, please refer to the UMSL pre-law advising website.

-The University of Missouri - St. Louis offers the prerequisite classes necessary for entry into health professions schools.
-Students planning on applying to a health professions school should complete a baccalaureate degree of their choice while completing the prerequisite courses.
-Even though some programs might not require a baccalaureate degree, it is strongly recommended to complete one in order to be as competitive as possible when applying.
+The University of Missouri - St. Louis provides advising for students planning to continue their studies to become healthcare professionals.
+While there are no pre-health majors, the prerequisite classes necessary for entry into health professions schools are offered in both the Fall and Spring Semesters with some being offered in the Summer as well.
+This allows students to choose any major offered by UMSL to be completed while pursuing their desired pre-health track.
+While some professional programs might not require a baccalaureate degree, it is strongly recommended to complete one in order to be as competitive as possible when applying.

 Programs that are covered by UMSL's pre-health advising include but are not limited to: medicine, dentistry, optometry, pharmacy, veterinary science, physician assistant, occupational therapy, physical therapy, chiropractic, and clinical lab science.
 For pre-health advising please contact 314-516-5501 for an appointment.

 In addition to the courses listed below, students should actively seek out extracurricular opportunities.
 Such activities can include volunteering, shadowing, research, and organizational leadership.
 Students are encouraged to join some of the many on-campus organizations including one of the pre-health societies.
 Information about student organizations can be found at the Office of Student Life.

 Since admission requirements may vary between schools, students should consult the catalogs1 of the programs to which they intend to apply.
 Updated information may be found on the pre-health website: www.umsl.edu/prehealth.

 Many health professions schools require or recommend the following undergraduate courses2: